 "Use your salad plates instead of your dinner plates and you'll be surprised how much less food you eat overall," suggests Frances Largeman-Roth, RDN, nutrition expert and author of Eating in Color.
 If you're craving something sweet, try putting your dessert in a ramekin, which can give the illusion of a bigger treat thanks to its compact size.
 How easy was that?
 Keep going with more concrete tips for good habits for healthy eating all month long!

 "Oil is a processed food that is pure fat containing upwards of 2,000 calories per cup," states Julieanna Hever, MS, RD, CPT, a plant-based dietitian and author of The Vegiterranean Diet and The Complete Idiot's Guide to Plant-Based Nutrition.
 "Substituting vegetable broth or water when sautéing and whipping up a tahini-based dressing for your salad or sauce for your food can save your hundreds and hundreds of calories in a day," she suggests.

-Take 10 Minutes
+Take 10 Minutes to Purge

 It's like the joy of tidying up, but for your waistline.
 "Get a trash bag, go through your fridge and pantry, and throw out all of the expired food and junk food you know is not good for your health!
 If it's not in the house, you won't eat it," says celebrity nutritionist Lisa DeFazio, MS, RDN.

 Load Up on Protein